hanabi/hanabi.github.io/docs/level-23.md

 ### Unnecessary Moves with Known Trash --> Ignition

 - If **known trash** is used as clue target, the "extra" thing is an *Ignition*.
 The *Ignition* can be on anyone on the team, similar to how *Double Ignition* works.
+  	- Applicable conventions include *Trash Push*, *Trash Push Finesse*, *Trash Pull*, and performing a *Trash Chop Move* on a card which can be clued directly.
 - For example, this would be an *Unnecessary Trash Push* in a 3-player game:
   - All of the 3's are played on the stacks.
   - Bob's hand is completely unclued.